open-horizon/anax/docs/agent_container_manual_deploy.md

 ---
 copyright:
 years: 2022 - 2023
-lastupdated: "2023-02-21"
+lastupdated: "2023-02-22"
 title: "Agent in a Container"
-description: Instructions for starting an agent in a container on Linux
+description: Instructions for starting an agent in a container

 parent: Agent (anax)
 nav_order: 2